John B. Hattendorf: Awards

+In October 2024, the National Maritime Historical Society presented Hattendorf with its Distinguished Service Award in the Model Room of the New York Yacht Club in Manhattan.

-He is an honorary corresponding member of the Massachusetts Historical Society, the Royal Swedish Society of Naval Sciences, the Academie Du Var (France), a Fellow of the Society for Nautical Research (U.K.), and since 2008 an Associate Member the Class of Maritime History of the Portuguese Navy's Academia de Marinha.
+He is an honorary corresponding member of the Massachusetts Historical Society, the Royal Swedish Society of Naval Sciences, the Academie Du Var (France), and a Fellow of the Society for Nautical Research (U.K.).
+In 2008, he was elected an Associate Member the Class of Maritime History of the Portuguese Navy's Academia de Marinha.
+In March 2025, the Academia de Marinha promoted him to be one of its ten honorary members.

 Authorship

 His histories range from studies on the War of the Spanish Succession to recent naval history.
 He has written readers' guides to the Aubrey-Maturin series of naval novels by Patrick O'Brian, as well as works on Alfred Thayer Mahan and Sir Julian Corbett.

 He was senior editor of the series Classics of Sea Power for the U.S. Naval Institute Press and edited the series Maritime Books, 1475–1800, a collection of facsimiles of rare books from the John Carter Brown Library.

 Hattendorf was a co-author of The Oxford Illustrated History of the Royal Navy and The Oxford Illustrated History of Modern Warfare, the latter with Richard Holmes and other authors.
 He contributed 22 articles to The Oxford Dictionary of National Biography (2005) and was editor-in-chief of the Oxford Encyclopedia of Maritime History (2007), which was awarded the 2008 Dartmouth Medal.